 Trust Hollywood get so lost up its own... batcave.
-Indeed, a bunch of comedians had to be drafted in to show us all how a superhero film should look.
+Now, we need a bunch of comedians to show us all how a superhero film should look.
 Enter LEGO Batman, free from all that self congratulatory pseudo-danger and full, instead, with buckets of humour, heart and self-awareness.

 Gravely, growly Batman (Will Arnett from 30 Rock) is riding high on the success of the last film when he attends the celebratory ball for the new, female Gotham Police Commissioner, Barbara Gordon, and accidentally adopts a son.
 The festivities are rudely interrupted by the villainous Joker (Zach Galifianakis) and his motley crew, which includes the refreshingly non-sexualised Harley Quinn from Suicide Squad.
 Batman won't admit that The Joker is his greatest enemy, and The Joker departs the party, make-up running down his face, like a spurned lover.